-In one scene, Bette Midler, Diane Keaton and Goldie Hawn escaped something by climbing onto window washer scaffolding several floors in the sight.
+In one scene, Bette Midler, Diane Keaton, and Goldie Hawn escape something by climbing onto a window washer scaffolding.
 The hilarious shenanigans ensue.

-To be transparent, scaffolding includes many other elements as well, which I won’t take time with now.
+To be transparent, scaffolding also includes many other elements, which I won’t take time with now.

-I’ll say it one last time: if your PowerPoint is thrown together in a way that makes it clumsy, unpleasant to look at, it can interfere with the learning.
+I’ll say it one last time: if your slideshow or PowerPoint is thrown together in a way that makes it clumsy and unpleasant to look at, it can interfere with learning.